 The most brilliant diamonds look bright pink/red with a black star and minimal white or pale areas except for the small ‘V’ shaped white leakage areas near the edge of the stone.

-Firstly I look at each diamond in a parcel with an Ideal-Scope; I can check about 4 or 5 stones a minute.
+Firstly each diamond parcel is viewed with an Ideal-Scope; 4 or 5 stones are assessed in a minute.
 This usually results in a rejection of 60% to 90% of all supposedly well-cut diamonds.

-The idea behind the Ideal-scope was used to develop the ASET scope which I made under license for the American Gem Society.
+The idea behind the Ideal-scope was used to develop the ASET scope which Garry Holloway made under license for the American Gem Society.
 AGS use the ASET as the basis for their Princess and other ‘fancy shaped’ diamond cut grading system.
 OctoNus developed a software visualization program with Moscow State University that incorporated Ideal-scope and ASET views into their DiamCalc software.
 The diamond cutters we work with use this software in the planning of the cutting of larger Holloway diamonds.